relativitydev/relativity-contracts-documentation-public/Docs/Markdown/ContractsOffsetsService.md

 Both the request and response bodies are empty.
 When an offset was successfully deleted, the response returns a status code of 200.

+To delete an offset from a document, the user making the request must have Object and Item Level permissions to Edit the document.

 ## Upsert Offsets {#upsert-offsets}
 The Contracts Offsets Service's create and update operations use the same endpoint, and that endpoint upserts the requested offsets.
 This allows multiple offsets to upserted in the same request.